-Module: FIN 560 Risk Management of Insurance Compa nies
+Module: FIN 560 Risk Management of Insurance Companies

-Contents:

-The subject of the course is the manage

-well as in non-life insurance) do cover within the scope of the eir insurance activi ties.
+The subject of the course is the management of risks, which insurance companies (in life as well as in non-life insurance) do cover within the scope of their insurance activities.

-Learning outcomes:

-After a successful completion of the co

-risks in life and non-life insurance.
-Stu

-instruments (premium and tariff calcul -

-riskadjusted performance management methods.) and will be able to ap pry the correspond ing basic

-Prerequisites:

-Required: none
+After a successful completion of the course participants will be able to quantify insurance risks in life and non-life insurance.
+Students will know the most important risk political instruments (premium and tariff calculation, solvency, technical reserves, reinsurance, riskadjusted performance management) and will be able to apply the corresponding basic methods.

-Recommended : The course assume es a basic knowledge i n probability theor y and

-statistics and as well basics of financial
+Recommended: The course assumes a basic knowledge in probability theory and statistics and as well basics of financial mathematics and the valuation of investments.

 Obligatory registration: no Further information on registration:

 Courses Hours per week Self-study ECTS

 Lecture 3 9 6

 Exercise class 1 3 2

 ECTS in total 8

-Form of assessment Written exam (90 mi n.)
+Form of assessment Written exam (90 min.)

 Lecturer/Person in charge Prof. Dr. Peter Albre cht

 Duration of module 1 semester

 Offering Fall semester

 Language German

 Program-specific educational goals LG 2, LG 4, LG 5

-Range of application Mannheim Master in Management, M.S.
-Sc.
-Business

-Education, M.Sc.
-Business Informatics, Diplom
+Range of application Mannheim Master in Management, M.Sc.
+Business Education, M.Sc.
+Business Informatics, Diplom Bus.

-Bus.
 Adm., M.Sc.
 Business Mathematics, M.Sc.
 Econ.